viswanathct/scheduler-sahaj-code-challenge/ReadMe.md

 			* A DSL - [JSON Transformation Schema](https://github.com/viswanathct/json-transformation-schema).

 			* And an adapter to make it more humane - [JTS Templates](https://github.com/viswanathct/jts-templates).

 	* There weren't any *conventional classes*.

 		* The decision is taken for two reasons:

 			* Making extensions simple and straight forward.
 Look for **lunarDay** in the parser.
-An new config is as simple as adding a line of code. ***PS:** This doesn't violate YAGNI, as extensibility is not a feature, but an inherent capacity of a system.*
+A new config is as simple as adding a line of code. ***PS:** This doesn't violate YAGNI, as extensibility is not a feature, but an inherent capacity of a system.*

 			* To understand the limitations of a design pattern, which I'm evolving, to help with declarative programming.